sayedali11/Food-Delivery-by-Reactjs/README.md

 ### Technologies Used:
 - React js 18
 - bootstrap 5
-- react-redux
+- ReduxToolkit
-- react-router
+- React-Router
-- react-slick
+- React-Slick
-- firebase
+- Firebase

 #### How to start?